ambielecki/dwa15-fall2018/laravel/views-and-blade.md

 Open any of the files in `/storage/framework/views/` to see an example of a rendered view from the examples we ran above.

-When you have bugs in your views, the Laravel whoops page will reference the code in the rendered/cached version of your view, *not* the original blade file.
-Given this, you may have to occasionally refer to these cache files to track down where a problem is.